 What Is Cosmetic Dentistry?

-Cosmetic dentistry typically involves elective treatments and focuses on improving the overall appearance of your mouth, teeth and smile.
-Common procedures range from the relatively simple, such as teeth whitening, to more complex dental care such as implants that require specialized expertise.
+Common cosmetic dentistry procedures in our center range from the relatively simple, such as teeth whitening, to more complex dental care such as implants that require specialized expertise.

 - Spaces or gaps between the teeth